Datomic/datomic-tutorials/todo-app/part-2/todo-app/README.md

        :where [?list :list/name ?list-name]]
      (d/db conn))
 ```
-> pull is a very powerful API, it's straight forward to pull nested data without the need of joins, Datalog makes the navigation of relationships seamlessly, it has cleaner and simple semantics, codebases tend to be be more expressive and easier to understand.
+> `pull` is a very powerful API.
+It's straightforward to pull nested data without the need of joins.
+Datalog makes the navigation of relationships seamless.
+With cleaner and simple semantics, codebases tend to be be more expressive and easier to understand.

 ```clojure
 ;; =>